Matissegeoffray/Matissegeoffray/README.md

 ## 🚀 Most fufilling projects

 ### 🏎️ IBM TORCS Racing AI
 A python project that implements a rule-based autonomous driving agent for TORCS (The Open Racing Car Simulator) around a the Corkscrew circuit.
-Best time 1:26:87
+Competition IBM AI Racing League -> Results in inJuly Best time for now: 1:26:87

-### 🌿 CO2 Emission Prediction
-Predicting vehicle CO2 emissions (g/km) from Canadian fuel consumption data using a linear regression model built entirely from scratch with NumPy (no scikit-learn for the model itself).

 ### 🗡️ AlterDune
 A C++ turn-based RPG inspired by Undertale's mercy system, where every encounter offers a choice: fight or forgive.

 ### 🤖 Ultimate Tic-Tac-Toe
 An Ultimate Tic-Tac-Toe engine built for AI vs AI competition, where strategic agents battle across nested boards to claim victory.
+School Competition -> Results end of May

+### 🏠Aibnb price prediction
+Using ML models to predict the price of Airbnb based on diffrent aspect (number of bedroom, location...)
+School Competition -> Results in May